-This year once again we will be juicing leftovers from the harvest AND we have also decided to host a juicing day in the Merry Bells where anyone can bring their own fruit and we will have the equipment there to turn it into their own juice.
+This year once again we will be hosting a juicing day at the Merry Bells where everyone is welcome to join in.
+Either you can bring your own fruit and we will have the equipment there to turn it into your very own juice or you can just come along and help with the chopping and pressing.
 We also have the use of a pasteuriser meaning that the juice can last for up to a year after it’s been made.

 Perfect for Christmas presents!